-Pillow (or Python Imaging Library): a library for Python that adds support for opening, manipulating, and saving many different image file formats.
+Pillow (or Python Imaging Library): a library for opening, manipulating, and saving many different image file formats.

 scikit-image: A collection of algorithms for image processing, providing functions like image segmentation, edge detection, feature detection, geometrical transformations, etc.

-OpenCV: a leading library for computer vision, image processing, and machine learning.
+OpenCV: a library for computer vision, image processing, and machine learning.

 Microsoft Azure: object recognition, facial detection/recognition/analysis, customized image analysis, image captioning